Wednesday, June 12, 2013

 I thank you for loving me, I thank you for choosing me, I thank you from my core.

-I will love you forever, and always be thankful, that I was the one that you chose.
+I will love you forever, and always be thankful, that I was the one you chose.

 ~Amy